Why Anti Cheats Walk Your Call Stack

 Module backing validation

-Gadget detection
+Gadget signatures

 const auto spoof = *(_WORD *)caller_function == 0x23FF; // jmp qword ptr [rbx]